 Ready to Negotiate Your Salary in China?

 Teaching English in China is an amazing opportunity for ESL teachers to live comfortably and gain valuable experience teaching abroad - and even save some money.
 Teaching in China can be the springboard you need for future endeavors or the start of a life-long career.
-Above all else, teaching English in China allows you a unique experience and enables you to discover the depth of Chinese culture, history, and society.
+While the salary to teach English abroad in China may not seem excellent, the benefits and low cost of living make it an incredible opportunity for those looking to live abroad and gain valuable teaching experience.
+Teaching English in China will undoubtedly provide a unique experience and enable you to discover the depth of Chinese culture, history, and society.

-This post was originally published in January 2014, and was updated in January 2019.
+This post was originally published in January 2014 and was updated in January 2019 and April 2021.